This trope is about Those Guys, and how you can Never Trust One of Them. Who are "they"? Those Guys. You know. Them!

 - This was discarded after the events of Star Trek VI and killed for good by TNG.

 - Also Ferengi Rule of Acquisition #47: "Never trust a man wearing a better suit than your own."
 It may seem odd for the Ferengi to advise distrust of the wealthy, but it may be prudent if you interpret the other guy's wealth as proof that he's better at wheeling and dealing than you are.

 - Similarly, the Romulan proverb: "Never turn your back on a Breen."

 - According to most Bajorans, you should never trust a Cardassian.
 While not all Cardassians are evil, they did take over Bajor, kill a large percentage of the population, turn another large chunk into slaves, and generally act like Space Nazis for 50 years, so you can see how they got the idea.
 Not to mention the fact that Cardassian politics seem to practically run on Chronic Backstabbing Disorder, to the point where Garak was rather harshly critical of Julius Caesar because he thought the plot relied on the titular character being implausibly naive.

-- Cassandra in the Doctor Who episode "New Earth", "Never trust a nun, never trust a nurse and never trust a cat."
+- Cassandra in "New Earth": "Never trust a nun, never trust a nurse and never trust a cat."
 By the way, we're dealing with people who are all three at once.
 Nun nurse cat-people.
 Although in that case they really shouldn't have been trusted...